 Examples are companies using palm oil in ice cream so they can use less real cream or palm oil in chocolate to replace cocoa butter.
 Palm oil is cheaper than cream and cocoa butter.

 Palm oil is in many packaged foods

-Because this issue is so personal to us with our son getting sick, and because we learned about the environmental concerns surrounding palm oil, we started this website to educate people about how common palm oil is in everyday products.
+Because this issue is so personal to us with our son getting sick, and because we learned about the environmental concerns surrounding palm oil, I started this website to educate people about how common palm oil is in everyday products.